cyberbebebe/cs2-profit-checker/README.md

    2. Buy History: The app is hardcoded in `main.go` to search for "Buys" starting from 2020.
 However, I do **not** recommend setting your "Sales" range that far back (even before 2025) due to the metadata issues mentioned in Note 2 and the strict requests and history limits on cookie-related marketplaces.

+   3. This app completely ignores transactions if the corresponding opposite transaction was not found (i.e., it does not save them to files).
+Keep this in mind.
+I think I will do something about it later.

 Created for CS2 trading community and enthusiasts by a CS2 trader.